blazium-engine/blazium-docs/contributing/documentation/updating_the_class_reference.rst

 worry.
 Leave it for now, and list the methods you skipped when you open a pull request with your changes.
 Another writer will take care of it.

-You can still look at the methods' implementation in Godot's source code on GitHub.
+You can still look at the methods' implementation in Blazium's source code on GitHub.
-If you have doubts, feel free to ask on `blazium's official discord server <https://chat.blazium.app/>`_.
+If you have doubts, feel free to ask on the `Blazium Discord <https://chat.blazium.app/>`_.

 .. warning::